10 Best Laxatives in the Philippines 2026 | Buying Guide Reviewed by Doctor

 Pascual Laboratories

-Daily Fiber Boost with Refreshing Mango Flavor
+Daily Fiber Boost With Refreshing Mango Flavor

 Dr. Tan is a Family and Occupational Medicine doctor and college faculty member with expertise in clinical care, preventive medicine, and evidence-based practice.
 With a strong background in primary and secondary care, research, and community-oriented primary care, he simplifies complex health topics for readers.
 His experience in occupational health provides insights into workplace well-being and safety, ensuring health-related decisions are grounded in research and reliable medical knowledge.